Troubadour-Project/troubadour-fe/README.md

 ## Installation and Setup

-1. Clone down this Repository using `git clone`
+1. In your terminal, clone this repository down to your local machine by running:
+`git clone git@github.com:Troubadour-Project/troubadour-fe.git`
-2. `cd` into the cloned repository
+2. `cd` into the `troubadour-fe` directory
-3. `npm install` to install dependancies
+3. Run `npm install` to install the necessary dependencies
-4. Run `npm start` to open the webpage
+4. Run `npm start` to start your local server
+5. Visit `http://localhost:3000/` in your web browser to view the application

+You can close your local server at any time by pressing `CTRL + c` in the terminal window running your server.

 ## Future Goals